Man shot outside rapper DaBaby’s NC mansion, police say - NewsBreak

 Craig’s family told Queen City News they were devastated when charges were dropped.

 “We feel like we didn’t get any justice.
-To have the guy look at us in court with a smirk, like he won that battle,” mom Lawana Horsley said.Parents of 19-year-old killed in Walmart shooting devastated after charges dropped
+To have the guy look at us in court with a smirk, like he won that battle,” mom Lawana Horsley said.Warrensburg couple charged after children found in unsanitary conditions

 DaBaby did not speak to the media when he left the courtroom in 2019 after his charge was dropped.